khaikhaipq69/product_management/README.md

 For user guide & installation, view the User Manual document located in the project_documents file

-For detail project development report, view the Project reiew document licated in the project_documents file
+For detail project development report, view the Project review document located in the project_documents file

 ## Happy coding !